Shibboleth interconnection

 </resolver:AttributeDefinition>

-• "sourceAttributeID" corresponds to the values from your IDP.
-You will need to adapt this value depending on the configuration of that IDP
+• "sourceAttributeID" corresponds to the values coming from your IdP.
+You will need to adapt this value according to the configuration of that IdP

 Step 6: Check the connection

-Once these steps are done, you can test the connector:
+Once these steps are completed, you will be able to test the connector:

-• Step 1: In order to test correctly, open a private browsing window and go to your infrastructure's URL (https://FQDN/?sso).
-If you use the browser extension, click on the gear wheel, then on "Clear cache".
+• Step 1: To test properly, open a private browsing window and go to the URL of your infrastructure (https://FQDN/?sso).
+If you use the browser extension, click the gear wheel, then "Clear cache".

-• Step 2: On the SSO tab, enter your email in the displayed field or click directly on the "Log in" button.
+• Step 2: On the SSO tab, enter your email in the displayed field or click the "Log in" button directly.

-• Step 3: At this stage you will be redirected to your organization's Shibboleth SSO portal where you can authenticate.
+• Step 3: At this step, you will be redirected to your organization's Shibboleth SSO portal where you can authenticate.

 • Step 4: Once authenticated, you will be redirected to LockSelf, which will ask you to create the PIN code associated with your account.